pcrglennon/altruists-egoists/README.md

 To run the current version:

+1) Download Altruists_Egoists.jar

+2) In a terminal, navigate to the directory containing the .jar

+3) Run "java -jar Altruists_Egoists.jar"

+To build and run the source code:

+1) Download Apache Ant if not already installed

-1) Download and extract the project
+2) Download and extract the project

-2) Move into the root project directory
+3) In a terminal, navigate to the root project directory

-3) If Apache Ant is installed: run "ant run".
-Otherwise, run "java -jar Altruists_Egoists.jar"
+4) Run "ant run"